Noviel/webpack-features/README.md

     // relative path for a built assets output distPath = browser ? 'static/dist' : 'server',

-    // css preprocessor
+    // CSS preprocessors
-    // should be one of:
+    // should be an array of strings
-    // - null - for vanilla CSS
+    // empty array - vanilla CSS
-    // - scss
-    // - less
+    // can contain 'scss' and 'less'
-    cssPreprocessor = null,
+    cssPreprocessors = null,

     // patterns to exclude from style loaders cssExclude = false,